 Hpa An, Burma (Myanmar)

 Hpa An is a lovely stop between Yangon and Mawlamyine, which is best accessed by boat.
 This place is a small and pretty town set on the eastern bank of the Salween River and surrounded by limestone karst mountain scenery.
 In the town with a laid-back lifestyle, you can find not only the opportunity to enjoy the spectacular landscape but also a number of valuable experiences.
-For examples, the Kyauk Ka Lat Pagoda, whose golden, goblet-like spires contrast against the rock.
+For example, the Kyauk Ka Lat Pagoda, whose golden, goblet-like spires contrast against the rock.
 You can get a better view of this from the summit of Mount Zwegabin – the highest peak in Hpa An.
 After a long walk, the views from the top, over cascading mountains and down towards Burma’s coastline, are a just reward.
 The naturally formed caves are also highlighted here, including Kawgun, which contains thousands of tiny clay Buddha images and carvings dating back to the 7th century.

 Chao Larn Lake, Thailand